ferrance/open-scales-project/zt-0640/readme.md

 ```

 Before the second pass, you will need to flip the piece over and align
 using the holes and brass rod.
-But before you do that, apply some adhesive.
+But before you do that, apply some tape and adhesive.
 Like the non-lock-side scale, this operation will cut the part out before it
 applies the bevel.

-There are some tight tolerance in the middle screw since it has a cutout
-on the opposite side.
-I find it useful to do the Z calibration at or near
-that hole.
+For the second operation, flip the SVG vertically in ESTLCam (since you flipped the
+workpiece vertically after the first operation).
+Keep the origin at the
+left positioning hole.
+Make sure that your start code does not reset the
+X and Y machine coordinates--you want to retain them from the first pass.

 Once the piece is positioned and the glue has adequately set, start this
 operation with a 2mm mill.
 There is a tool change at the end for the 120
 degree bevel.
 The bevel depth in estlcam should be 2mm.

+There are some tight tolerance in the middle screw since it has a cutout
+on the opposite side.
+I find it useful to do the Z calibration at or near
+that hole.